AaronBratcher/AgileDB/README.md

  - returns: Discardable Bool value of a successful save.
 */
 @discardableResult
-public func save(to db: AgileDB, autoDeleteAfter expiration: Date? = nil) -> Bool
+public func save(to db: AgileDB, autoDeleteAfter expiration: Date? = nil) async -> Bool

 /**
  Remove the object from the database